RTQ07/claude-sonnet-integration/README.md

   -e, --exclude PATH              Exclude PATHs of files and/or directories.
                                   Multiple `-e/--exclude` invocations
                                   supported.
-  -k, --api_key TEXT              OpenAI's API key.
+  -k, --api_key TEXT              Anthropic's API key.
 If not provided,
                                   `gpt4docstrings` will try to access
-                                  `OPENAI_API_KEY` environment variable.
+                                  `ANTHROPIC_API_KEY` environment variable.
   -st, --style TEXT               Docstring style, which must be one of
                                   'google', 'reStructuredText', 'epytext',
                                   'numpy'
-  -m, --model TEXT                The model to be used by `gpt4docstrings`.
+  -m, --model TEXT                The Claude model to be used by `gpt4docstrings`.
 By
-                                  default, `gpt-3.5-turbo`.
+                                  default, `claude-3-sonnet-20240229`.
 ```

 I also encourage you to see the [Command-line Reference] for more details!!